Перейти до вмісту

 Section titled “Hands-On Exercise: Structure and Test Terraform for Multi-Account EKS”

-In this exercise, you will restructure a monolithic Terraform configuration into a modular, multi-state design.
+In this comprehensive exercise, you will restructure a brittle monolithic Terraform configuration into a robust modular, multi-state design, ready for multi-account deployment.

-You have a monolithic Terraform file that creates a VPC, EKS cluster, RDS database, and IAM roles.
-Split it into independent state files and create a basic module test.
+You have inherited a monolithic main.tf file that simultaneously creates a VPC, an EKS cluster, an RDS database, and several IAM roles.
+Your objective is to fracture it into independent modules, wire the states together cleanly, and implement a testing suite.

 Solution